d6lts/gradebook/README.txt

 1. Gradebook Attachments allows teachers and/or users to attach files to grades.
     A. This module provides 'attach files to gradebook' permission.
 Any role granted this permission can attach files.
-Alternatively, it may be more convenient to grant this permission from the Gradebook Settings page at Administer >> Gradebook >> Gradebooks >> Settings
+Alternatively, it may be more convenient to grant this permission from the sitewide Gradebook Settings page at Administer >> Gradebook >> Gradebooks >> Settings
        (admin/gradebook/gradebook/settings).
     B. To attach a file to one of the grades, first select the grade by clicking on the radio button in the left column.
-Note that if there is only one student, radio buttons will not appear.
+Note that if there is only one grade, radio buttons will not appear.
 Then, browse to find the file and finally press the attach button to add the file to the grade record.
     C. The file is not attached untile the 'Save All' button has been pressed.
+    D. Files are saved in a gradebook_attachments subdirectory of the site files directory, according to gradebook id (taxonomy term id).
+For example: All files attached to gradebook with term id 66 can be found in files/gradebook_attachments/66.
+    E. Grades with attachments are emphasized on the gradebook page using a css style.
+The default emphasis can be adjusted by editing the gradebook.css file.
+    E. Restrictions can be placed on student attachments.
+The default behavoir for an individual gradebook is set through the settings tab on the gradebook page.
+Teachers can override this default behavior by setting the attachments restrictions when creating assignments.
+Options include: do not permit attachments after the due date, do not permit attachments after a grade has been given, and do not permit attachments (at all).
+    G. NOTE: When the module is uninstalled, all gradebook attachments will be deleted.
+    H. NOTE: When a student's account is deleted, all attachments to the student's grades will be deleted.

 2. Gradebook Responses can be enabled to assign a custom content type to allow students to respond assignments.